Abraxas3d/deviations/help/README.md

 # Help

 The 9 by 9 door grids in the Forbidden Palace inspired a Sudoku puzzle.
+In this case, we are going to solve it backwards.
+We get the solution, and we have to fill in the numbers that the puzzle started out with.

 ------